karan/Projects-Solutions/README.md

 **Country from IP Lookup** - Enter an IP address and find the country that IP is registered in. *Optional: Find the Ip automatically.*

-**Whois Search Tool** - Enter an IP or host address and have it look it up through whois and return the results to you.
+**Whois Search Tool** - Enter an IP or host address and have it look it up through whois and return the results to you. [[rramchand (Python)]](https://github.com/rramchand/Projects-Solutions/blob/master/whois.py)

 **Site Checker with Time Scheduling** - An application that attempts to connect to a website or server every so many minutes or a given time and check if it is up.
 If it is down, it will notify you by email or by posting a notice on screen.